+Get Answers

-Get Answers Have a question?
-We've got you covered.
+Have a question?
 Start with the Frequently Asked Questions (PDF).
 Wondering what something means?
 Check out the Glossary.

-Just want to talk to a real person?
-No sweat!
+Want to talk with someone?
 Here's who to contact.

 Glossary

 Wondering what a term means?
-Find it here!
+Find it here.

 Brand Name A more expensive prescription drug for which there is an active patent.
 (A patent is a time-sensitive right to market a drug under a certain name.)
 Coinsurance The percentage of costs you pay for eligible expenses after you meet the deductible.
 Coverage Level A benefit level that determines how services are covered.